jkoudys/immutable.php/README.md

 * SPL has some technically excellent, optimized datastructures, which are often impractical in real world applications.

 ## Why didn't I just use SplFixedArray directly?
 The SplFixedArray is very nicely implemented at the low-level, but is often somewhat painful to actually use.
 Its memory savings vs standard arrays (which are really just variable-sized hashmaps -- the most mutable datastructure I can think of) can be enormous, though perhaps not quite as big a savings as it will be once PHP7 gets here.
+By composing an object with the SplFixedArray, we can have a class which solves the usability issues, while maintaining excellent performance.

 ### Static-Factory Methods
 The SPL datastructures are all very focused on an inheritance-approach, but I found the compositional approach taken in hacklang collections to be far nicer to work with.
 Indeed, the collections classes in hack are all `final`, implying that you must build your own datastructures composed of them, so I took the same approach with SPL.
 The big thing you miss out on with inheritance is the `fromArray` method, which is implemented in C and quite fast, however: